 General Purpose Notes

-- Communications Log: Commlogs are for non-clinical patient communication.
+- Commlog: Commlogs are for non-clinical patient communication.
 This includes email, patient and referral letters, phone calls, insurance calls, etc.

 - Tooth Chart Notes: In the Chart module under the tooth chart, there is a text box for notes.

 - Family Urgent Fin Note: Important financial notes can be entered as a Family Urgent Fin Note at the top of the Account Module.
 This note shows in red and applies to all family members.
 Any changes affect all family members.
-The note displays when you hover over an appointment and on the Appointment History window.
+The note displays when you hover over an appointment and on the Patient Appointments window.

 - Family Financial notes

 Appointment Module Notes

 Sometimes you want notes to show in the Appointments Module schedule that are not part of appointments or procedures.

 Patient-specific notes: Patient notes can act as reminders to call a patient at a specific time, to run recurring credit card payments, to follow up on phone calls, or to call patients who request to be called if a patient cancels.
 Simply create an appointment with a note and no procedures.

 - In the Appointments module, click View Pat Appts.

 - Enter the note in the Patient NOTE field on the left.